ethansq/s17-shopify-mobile-challenge/README.md

 * `EditText` for search box
 * `RecyclerView` with customer `Adapter` for list of products
   * Set adapter using the productJsonList
-  * For each product, get its image src, and download and apply the image to the item `ImageView` using `Picasso`
+  * For each product, get its image src, and download and apply the image to the item `ImageView` using `Picasso`, with a quick fade-in on download completion
   * When an item is clicked, open `ActivityDetails` that shows more details for that item

 <hr/>